SHUD-System/SHUD/README.md

 cd SHUD
 ```

-**Step 1: Install SUNDIALS/CVODE:**
+**Step 1: Install SUNDIALS/CVODE 6.x:**

 ```
 ./configure
 ```

-This configure is to download teh SUNDIALS from GitHub and install it on your computer.
+This configure is to download the SUNDIALS from GitHub and install it on your computer.

 **Step 2: Compile SHUD with gcc**